FAQ about purchases of securities

 The Riksbank has decided to purchase different types of securities.
 What is the difference and what determines the type of security the Riksbank purchases?

 Government, corporate, mortgage and municipal bonds all have different levels of risk.
 In well-managed countries, government securities have very low risk as the state can always, in principle, repay its debts by increasing taxes or reducing expenditure.
-Corporate and mortgage bonds, on the other hand, are riskier as the issuers can become insolvent more easily.
-This is why yields for these bonds are normally higher than they are for government bonds.
+The municipal and mortgage bonds purchased by the Riksbank are also safe securities with high credit ratings, but the yields on these are higher than on government bonds.
+Corporate bonds are generally higher risk and have higher yields than other securities, as issuers can more easily become insolvent.

 The type of security the Riksbank chooses to purchase depends on several factors.
 The Riksbank has already purchased a large share of all Swedish government bonds.
 Sweden’s national debt is also small in relation to GDP, compared with many other countries.
 This sets a limit for how many government bonds it is appropriate to purchase.
 Another important factor is demand for the various assets on the financial markets.
 For example, if demand for mortgage bonds decreases strongly, there may be reason to purchase these to support the mortgage market.